 - Children should not be given Calpol or similar medication for a fever before coming to school.
-If they are ill they should remain at home. - Fever medication can be administered with permission from the parent/carer only if the child is waiting to be collected. - All medication must be handed into the Office by the parent/carer.
+If they are ill they should remain at home. - Fever medication can be administered with permission from the parent/carer only if the child is waiting to be collected. - All medication must be handed into the Office by the parent/carer and a Medical Consent Form completed.
 It is not to be kept in a child's bag.